 This high school graduate shocks everyone with the last line of her speech after she was banned from speaking about Jesus because the school says that it was illegal.

 Moriah Bridges from Beaver, Pennsylvania wanted to glorify God during her graduation speech.
 As she prepared for her high school graduation speech, she planned to encourage her classmates in prayer.
 She wanted to pray in the name of Jesus during her speech.

 However, her school asked her to edit her entire speech.
 They wanted her not to mention Jesus Christ and not to integrate her religious belief in it.
 The school superintendent even warned her that what she wanted to say during the speech was illegal.

 “I was shocked that the school said my personal remarks broke the law and I was saddened that I could not draw upon my Christian identity to express my best wishes for my classmates on what should’ve been the happiest day of high school,” she said.

-“I hope that we’re surrounded with grace and favor everywhere we go.
-Let our hearts be soft to show true love and compassion, to show mercy and grace to others the way that mercy and grace were shown to us—even to the ultimate sacrifice.
-Let us love our brothers and our sisters deeply.
-Let us be a blessing to them.
-Let us be selfless.
-Let us be righteous.
-Let us be successful people.
+“I hope that we’re surrounded with grace and favor everywhere we go,” she continues.
+“Let our hearts be soft to show true love and compassion, to show mercy and grace to others the way that mercy and grace were shown to us—even to the ultimate sacrifice.
+Let us love our brothers and our sisters deeply, let us be a blessing to them, let us be selfless, let us be righteous, and let us be successful people.
 But more than that, let us be good people.”

-Source: Faith It
+Reference: Faith It